837951602/KOHCTPYKTOP/README.md

 Due to [security reason](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/CORS_enabled_image) and that this project is expected to run locally, it's easier to provide base64 in HTML to prove to browser that I have read access to the image file.

-## Why is it NOT true that vanilla support save size?
+## Why is it NOT true that vanilla don't support save size?

 Import this in Lvl 1: (Not good idea to place in FAQ though)